averyhiebert/groundstation/documentation/overview.md

 both records the data and makes it available to a client-side webapp via a web socket.

-The client webapp receives frames of telemetry data from the server and uses this information to display the rocket on an OpenLayers map, which can be made to work offline.
+The client webapp receives points of GPS data from the server and uses this information to display the rocket on an OpenLayers map, which can be made to work offline.
 Altitude data is also plotted over time (using the